 Reading Interventionists are not tutors.
 They are full-time teaching professionals who supplement classroom instruction.
 They design and provide additional instruction based on the needs and learning styles of individual students who are struggling.
 Those services look like "pushing in" to help a child in the classroom during reading or "pull-out" services in the reading intervention resource classroom.
 They also continue to collaborate with the teacher about the student’s progress.
 Most interventionists are experienced teachers, and several have a reading specialist degree.

 Reading Interventionists are also helpful resources for classroom teachers.
 They help teachers improve instruction and identify effective teaching strategies in the area of literacy.
 They also assist with professional development and serve on building Student Assistance Teams.
 Occasionally, Reading Interventionists work with students struggling in writing or math.

 The Ray-Pec School District employs full-time Reading Interventionists at each elementary school.
-In addition, each intermediate school has a reading teacher who works with readers using the Read 180 intervention program.
+In addition, a reading teacher works with readers at the middle schools.
 Here are the District’s Reading Interventionists:

 - Creekmoor Elementary: Caron Scott

 - Stonegate Elementary: Tiffany Gulliford

 - Timber Creek Elementary: Peggy Miller

 Many people are familiar with academic interventions, such as tutoring or speech therapy.
 Providing support in the social-emotional area also helps students learn and be successful.
 This is the area of emphasis for Behavior Interventionists.
 Basically, a behavioral interventionist helps people learn strategies to stop disruptive or harmful behaviors or to replace those behaviors with positive actions.